Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Call today at

 A convicted adult must register with local Sex Offender Registration and Notification (SORN) unit.
-Juvenile offenders are subject to a separate set of laws called the Public Registry-Qualified Juvenile Offender Registry (PRQJOR).

 Are you currently facing a sex crime charge in the state of Ohio?
 If so, your best course of action is to hire a skilled Columbus sex crimes attorney to defend you vigorously.
 The legal team at Luftman, Heck & Associates knows what is at stake for you and your future.
 We can evaluate your best options, and through intelligent and assertive representation fight for the best possible outcome in your case.